microsoft/vsts-extension-retrospectives/README.md

 #### Act

-Follow the steps above to assign actions as work items in Azure Dev Ops.
+Follow the steps above to assign actions as work items in Azure DevOps.
 Note: We recommend only selecting 1-2 actions per sprint to ensure completion prior to the next sprint.

 ### 8. Retrospective Summary